CG1507/quickcnn/README.md

 ## :running: Getting started

-1. **Upload Data**
+#### 1. **Upload Data**

    - **Colab:** Upload your dataset on Google Drive in either of following structure.

      > - **NOTE:** Do not upload your dataset in colab-workspace(~ 33 GB), because when session expires, it will clean all the files in workspace.
 Session expires after 12 hours, and idle time for session is 90 minutes.
+It may also interrupt the VM in worst case, so you have to re-upload your dataset, and which is not good idea :grimacing:.

    - **Locally:** Get your dataset in either of the following structure.